Higher Order Topological Insulator via Periodic Driving: Results

 \subsubsection{Band topology}

 In presence of the external drive, the band topology of the system exhibits very intriguing behavior.
 To understand this, we explore the bulk quasi-energy spectrum along the high symmetry line: $\Gamma-X-S-Y-\Gamma$ for three different values of driving amplitude $A$.
 They are illustrated in Fig.~\ref{G}[(a),(b),(c)].
-Finite band gap is present in bulk quasi-energy spectrum for $A=3.0$ as shown in Fig.~\ref{G}(a), while the band gap closes at $A=3.35$ (see Fig.~\ref{G}(b)).
-The band gap again starts to reopen which is depicted in Fig.~\ref{G}(c) for $A=3.8$.
-The value of $A$ at which the bulk band gap closes, Chern number ($C_n$) changes sign (see text for discussion).
+A finite bandgap is present in bulk quasi-energy spectrum for $A=3.0$ as shown in Fig.~\ref{G}(a), while the bandgap closes at $A=3.35$ (see Fig.~\ref{G}(b)).
+The bandgap again starts to reopen which is depicted in Fig.~\ref{G}(c) for $A=3.8$.
+The value of $A$ at which the bulk bandgap closes, Chern number ($C_n$) changes sign (see text for discussion).
 The band inversion process, with the rise of the strength of the external drive, can be understood as a Floquet topological phase transition in the bulk quasi-energy spectrum.
 Similar band inversion again takes place near $A=7.3$ (not shown here) where $C_n$ changes sign (see Fig~\ref{G}(d)).